Other Exercises

 William Zanzinger, who at twenty-four years

-With rich wealthy parents who provide and him
+rich wealthy parents who provide and protect him

-And high office relations in the politics of Maryland,
+And high relations in the politics of Maryland,

 Reacted to his deed with a shrug of his shoulders

-And swear words and sneering, and his tongue it was snarling,
+And swear words and sneering, and his it was snarling,

-Take the rag away your face.
+the rag from your face.

-Hattie was a maid of the kitchen.
+Carroll was a of the kitchen.

-She was fifty-one years old and gave birth to ten children
+She was fifty-one old and gave birth to ten children

-And never sat once at the of the table
+And never sat once at the head of the table

-And emptied the ashtrays on a other level,
+And emptied the on a other level,

 Got killed by a blow, lay slain by a cane

-That sailed through the air and came down the room,
+That sailed the air and came down through the room,

 But you who philosophize and criticize all fears,